A Aa: Critical reception

 Sangeetha Devi Dundoo of The Hindu wrote "Simple tale, effectively told.
 Trivikram Srinivas narrates an enjoyable tale of romance and relationships".

 The Times of India gave 3 out of 5 stars stating "Trivikram really gives this modern take an edge of its own and sets it apart from both the book and the earlier film, Meena (1973).
-Mickey J Meyer's music which is refreshing and the camerawork of Natarajan and Dudley who give the film a visual splendour".
+Mickey J Meyer's music which is refreshing and the camerawork of [Natty] and Dudley who give the film a visual splendour".

 The New Indian Express gave 3 out of 5 stars stating "Trivikram Srinivas masterfully elevates a simple story into a romantic comedy.
 A..Aa undoubtedly is Samantha's film, she delivers a stellar performance and shows what she can do if given ample screen time.
 Nithiin delivers his finest performance too".

 Daily News and Analysis gave 3 out of 5 stars stating "A...Aa a film that adds humour to a regular boy-girl romance which should be seen to be experienced.
 Samantha and Nithiin's performances in this movie will be what people will rave about for days to come".

 Jeevi of Idlebrain.com gave 3.25 out of 5 stars stating "Plus points of the film are Trivikram dialogues, Samantha and emotional scenes.
 On the flipside, the flashback of the film which is the foundation looks little hazy and the pace in second half should have been faster".